mattgordon320/BLA_WEB_DOC/README.md

 # Bassenian Lagoni Web Documentation
 ====================================

 Early beta test of SketchUp Office Standards Documentation as built as interactive HTML5.
 This documentation will supplant the Standards PDF for usability.
+The intent at this point is to build a simple, clean and modular page with an easy to navigate UI, and hopefully, modular sections that can be updated simply and separately.

 ## Developer